 Launched in 2010, the Waterloo Institute for Complexity and Innovation fosters interdisciplinary research on many sustainability-related issues that require complex systems thinking and collaboration.
 They apply complex systems analysis and approaches to compounding problems such as climate change, population growth, class divides, and energy shortages.

-Founded in 2008, the Waterloo Institute for Sustainable Energy brings together over 100 researchers from across campus, all of whom are exploring technological and policy innovations that will enable a shift to clean energy.
+Founded in 2008, the Waterloo Institute for Sustainable Energy brings together over 100 researchers from across campus, all exploring technological and policy innovations that will enable a shift to clean energy.

 The Waterloo Institute for Social Innovation and Resilience supports collaborative research projects across faculties and universities that generates new knowledge about social innovation, including the dynamics of learning, adaptation, and resilience.